stdword/logseq13-missing-commands/README.md

 ## 1) Features

-> ❗️ This section will be available in the NEXT release

 <table>
 <tr><td><details><summary><b>TAB-trigger on Search</b></summary>
   <p>To fill the input with selected search item.
 Just press the <code>tab</code> key to speed up the input values.</p>